Optimizing CMOS-compatible, superconducting titanium nitride resonators: Deposition conditions and structuring processes: Results and Discussion

+As TiNmixed films are expected to exhibit behavior consistent with the trends described earlier, they are excluded from the discussion in this section.
+The dielectric substrate loss and the MS interface losses remain constant for the processing variations discussed here.
+It should also be noted that for small overetch depths in the range of 0–100\,nm, the participation ratios of our designs decrease slightly with increasing overetch depth, as shown in Table~\ref{tab:PPR} because the electric field moves further away from lossy regions. \paragraph{Dry etching} According to the point just made the HP etch, which introduces overetching into the silicon, should, if anything, result in lower losses.
+However, it is a clear result of this study that the HP etch generally introduces more losses into the system than the LP etch.
+This is the case for all four tested parameter variations.
+This etch process influences two interfaces: the SA interface and the MA interface, but the MA interface only in the small region of the sidewall.
 The SA interface of the HP etching is rougher than that of the LP etching, as confirmed by the AFM measurements above.
 Additionally, the higher bias voltage in the HP etching might lead to stronger amorphization of the Si surface due to bombardment by accelerated ions.
 Rougher surfaces, as well as amorphous silicon, are prone to increased oxidation, and it is known that amorphous silicon exhibits higher dielectric loss than crystalline silicon \cite{quintana_characterization_2014, dunsworth_characterization_2017, murray_material_2021}.
 To check whether the process conditions for the HP etch result in the implantation of boron into the Si surface \cite{sandberg_etch_2012}, a vapor phase decomposition (VPD) analysis of the Si surface was performed.
 However, the surface boron concentrations found for the HP process ($4.1 \cdot 10^{10}$\,cm$^{-2}$) and the LP process ($10.6 \cdot 10^{10}$\,cm$^{-2}$) are lower compared to the values for untreated silicon ($50.3 \cdot 10^{10}$\,cm$^{-2}$).
+In addition to the increase in Si surface roughness, there is a substantial change in the sidewall profile (Fig.\,\ref{fig:TiNdepoSEM}), suggesting the poorer HP etch performance is also linked to sidewall alterations.
+The by far rougher LP-etched sidewall was previously connected to different chemical etch rates for grain boundaries and TiN grains.
+This implies that the LP etch tends to stop at existing grain boundaries, while the HP etch exposes "bulk" TiN which might develop a lossier oxide compared to grain boundaries afterwards.
+Alternatively, the HP etch forms polymer residues on the sidewalls, which are not fully removed by subsequent treatments and therefore increase the loss. \paragraph{Resist stripping} Figure~\ref{fig:delta_etch} clearly shows that the LT strip process results in lower losses compared to the HT strip process, consistently across all four process combinations.
+This processing step, being an H$_2$O vapor plasma step, is associated with the growth of thicker oxide layers at the SA and MA interfaces, which explains the worse performance of the respective resonators.